LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/something-great.md

 don't go blinking;

-I work till late.
+I tend to work till late.

 &nbsp;

-I miss the pulsing fire
+But I miss the pulsing fire

 I used to be.